How to Safely Detox From Methadone

 Methadone withdrawal symptoms can be tough.
 In addition to providing 24-hour medical supervision, our team at Diamond House Detox offers emotional and mental support programs to ease symptoms and encourage abstinence.
 After the initial medical detox, our guests enter formal substance abuse treatment programs, which include counseling, rehab, social support meetings and other forms of post-detox recovery.

 Although withdrawal symptoms associated with methadone are not as severe as what’s seen with other opioids, like heroin, recovery can still be uncomfortable.
-Withdrawal symptoms may take 2-4 days to develop and ease over ten days.
-At first, symptoms may feel similar to having the flu.
-Methadone withdrawal can peak around three days and can include cravings, depression, diarrhea, cramps, nausea and vomiting.
+Withdrawal symptoms may take days to develop and ease depending on the individual.

-The longer the use, the longer your methadone withdrawal timeline and tapering schedule will be.
-Tapering refers to the process of weaning the body off of a drug to ensure a healthier, more successful withdrawal.
 Often, withdrawal symptoms start to decline after the tenth day during the acute methadone withdrawal stage.
 Finally, in the post-acute withdrawal stage, most symptoms are emotional and can include anxiety, depression, irritability, fatigue and difficulty concentrating.
-Withdrawal symptoms for methadone may consist of:
+Side effects of quitting methadone may consist of:

 • Depression